6 Genius Tips for Keeping Ground Coffee Fresh

 Lock Out Moisture

-You want to keep your grounds dry, so skip any storage spots exposed to moisture—that means avoid the refrigerator or a shelf above your stove.
-We recommend storing grounds in a cool, dry place—such as in the back of the pantry.
+You want to keep your grounds dry, so skip any storage spots that are exposed to moisture, like the refrigerator or a shelf above your stove.
+We recommend storing grounds in a cool, dry place, such as in the back of the pantry.

 Coffee skin scrub for spa